Anchor text is an integral part of any SEO strategy.

 This is when the anchor text contains some of the terms that make up the target keyword.

-It’s a great way to include a keyword without having an exact-match anchor.
+It’s an opportunity to include a keyword without having an exact match anchor.

 Example: